BlasBenito/myWebsite/content/post/01_home_cluster/index.md

 {{< tweet 1254754362389417987 >}}

-It was just a draft cluster running on WIFI, but it served me to think about getting a more permanent solution not requiring two additional laptops in my desk.
+It was just a draft cluster running on a wireless network, but it served me to think about getting a more permanent solution not requiring two additional laptops in my desk.

 That's were the nice INTEL NUCs (from [*Next Unit of Computing*](https://en.wikipedia.org/wiki/Next_Unit_of_Computing)) come into play.
-NUCs are full-fledged computers fitted in small boxes usually sold without RAM memory sticks and no hard disk (henc ethe term *barebone*).
+NUCs are full-fledged computers fitted in small boxes usually sold without RAM memory sticks and no hard disk (hence the term *barebone*).
 Since they have a low energy consumption footprint, I thought these would be ideal units for my soon-to-be home cluster.

 ## Material

-And so, I gifted myself with:
+I gifted myself with:

   + 2 [Intel Barebone BOXNUC6CAYH](https://ark.intel.com/content/www/us/en/ark/products/95062/intel-nuc-kit-nuc6cayh.html), each with 4 cores, and a maximum RAM memory of 32GB (you might read they only accept 8GB, but that's not the case anymore).
 Notice that these NUCs aren't state-of-the-art now, they were released by the end of 2016.
   + 2 Hard disks SSD 2.5" [Western Digital WDS250G2B0A WD Blue](https://shop.westerndigital.com/es-es/products/internal-drives/wd-blue-sata-ssd#WDS250G2B0A) (250GB)
   + 4 Crucial CT102464BF186D DDR3 SODIMM (204 pins) RAM sticks with 8GB each.
   + 1 ethernet switch Netgear GS308-300PES with 8 ports.
-  + 3 ethernet wires NanoCable 10.20.0400-BL of cat 6 quality.
+  + 3 ethernet wires NanoCable 10.20.0400-BL of [cat 6](https://www.electronics-notes.com/articles/connectivity/ethernet-ieee-802-3/how-to-buy-best-ethernet-cables-cat-5-6-7.php) quality.

-The whole set came to cost around 530€, but please notice that I had a clear goal in mind: duplicating my computing power with the minimum number of NUCs, while preserving a share of 4GB of RAM memory per CPU throughout the cluster (based on the features of my desk computer).
+The whole set came to cost around 530€, but please notice that I had a clear goal in mind: "duplicating" my computing power with the minimum number of NUCs, while preserving a share of 4GB of RAM memory per CPU throughout the cluster (based on the features of my desk computer).
 A more basic setting with more modest NUCs and smaller RAM would cost half of that.

 This instructive video by [David Harry](https://www.youtube.com/channel/UCYa3XeSHenvosy5wMRpeIww) shows how to install the SSD and the RAM sticks in an Intel NUC.
 It really takes 5 minutes tops, one only has to be a bit careful with the RAM sticks, the pins need to go all the way in into their slots before securing the sticks in place.